Module scenariogeneration.xodr.links

 return False

-checks if road2 follows road1
+Check if road2 follows road1.

 Parameters